arraydude/meli/README.md

 ## Installing Yarn

-Read the [Installation Guide](https://yarnpkg.com/en/docs/install) on our website for detailed instructions on how to install Yarn.
+Read the [Installation Guide](https://yarnpkg.com/en/docs/install) on their website for detailed instructions on how to install Yarn.

 ## Using Yarn

-Read the [Usage Guide](https://yarnpkg.com/en/docs/usage) on our website for detailed instructions on how to use Yarn.
+Read the [Usage Guide](https://yarnpkg.com/en/docs/usage) on their website for detailed instructions on how to use Yarn.

 ## Available Scripts